sabaton-rs/sabaton-mw/src/doc/doc.md

 let mut speed = Samples::<Speed>::new(1);
 ```

-3. Use the reader created in step #1 to read the values of the subscribed topics as shown below:
+3. Use the reader created in step #1 to read the values of the subscribed topic as shown below:

 ```rust
 let mut speed = Samples::<Speed>::new(1);